0little/JSAlgorithm/README.md

 ### jumpFloor
 a frog can move one step or two step every time, question: if the frog wants to jump to n level, how many methods are there?

+### rectCover
+use n small rectangles which is 2 * 1 to cover a big rectangle which is 2 * n.